thomaswelton/laravel-gravatar/README.md

 "thomaswelton/laravel-gravatar": "~1.0"
 ```

+> This package supports the [package discovery](https://laravel.com/docs/5.5/packages#package-discovery) functionality provided in Laravel 5.5, so registering the classes as described below is no longer necessary if you use Laravel 5.5.

 Register the Gravatar service provider by adding it to the providers array in the `config/app.php` file.
 ```php
 Thomaswelton\LaravelGravatar\LaravelGravatarServiceProvider::class